Rock Island Arsenal: Rock Island Arsenal Museum

 The Rock Island Arsenal Museum was established on July 4, 1905.
 It is the second-oldest US Army Museum in the US after the West Point Museum.
 The museum has been closed twice, during World War I and World War II, to provide more space for manufacturing facilities.

-Exhibits interpret the history of Rock Island Arsenal and the Union prison camp during the American Civil War, and the site's role as a military industrial facility.
+Exhibits interpret the history of Rock Island Arsenal, the Union prison camp during the American Civil War, and the site's role as a military industrial facility.
 The museum contains the second-largest collection of small arms weapons in the U.S. Army, and an outdoor vehicle display.

-Indoor exhibits include (as of June 2012):

-Outdoor exhibits include (as of June 2012):